Ask a doctor about a prescription for MIRTAZAPINE CINFA 15 mg FILM-COATED TABLETS

 Pregnancy and breastfeeding

-The limited experience of administering mirtazapine to pregnant women does not indicate an increased risk.
-However, you should be careful if you use it during pregnancy.
+Limited experience with the administration of mirtazapine to pregnant women does not indicate an increased risk.
+However, caution should be exercised when using it during pregnancy.

-If you use mirtazapine until, or shortly before delivery, your baby will be examined to detect any possible adverse effects.
-Taken during pregnancy, similar medicines (SSRIs) may increase the risk of a serious disease called persistent pulmonary hypertension of the newborn (PPHN) in babies, which makes the baby breathe faster and acquire a bluish tone.
-These symptoms usually start within the first 24 hours after birth.
+If you use mirtazapine until or shortly before delivery, your baby will be examined for possible adverse effects.
+Taken during pregnancy, similar medicines (SSRIs) may increase the risk of a serious disease called persistent pulmonary hypertension in newborns (PPHN) in babies, which makes the baby breathe faster and acquire a bluish tone.
+These symptoms usually start during the first 24 hours after birth.
 If this happens to your baby, you should consult your midwife and/or doctor immediately.

 Driving and using machines

 During treatment with mirtazapine, you may feel drowsy or dizzy.
-Do not drive or operate tools or machines until you know how mirtazapine affects you.
+Do not drive or operate tools or machines until you know how the treatment with mirtazapine affects you.

 mirtazapine cinfa contains lactose